oracle/fastr/documentation/dev/testing.md

 Package developers can provide tests in several ways.
 To enable the full set of tests a package must be installed with the `--install-tests` option.
 The `mx pkgtest` command described below always sets this option.
 Once installed a package can be tested with the `tools::testInstalledPackage` function.
 The `mx pkgtest` command provides a standard way to do this.

 ### Package Installation and Testing

-It is impractical currently to test all the CRAN packages in a single run, so we are taking an incremental approach.
-A rolling set of 200 packages are tested each day, with the choice being made by the day of the year.
-The "recommended" packages are always tested daily.

 Package installation and testing is partly handled by a R script `install_cran_packages.R` in the `com.oracle.truffle.r.test.cran` project and partly by an `mx` script.
 There are two relevant `mx` commands, `installpkgs` and `pkgtest`.
 The former is simply a wrapper to `install_cran_packages.R`, whereas `pkgtest` contains additional code to gather and compare test outputs.